Episode 333 - Epicurus Disputes the Stoic View Of The Senses And Anticipations

 Cassius:

-The stoics also endorse the idea that the mind is able to produce notions of things and these notions of things are then used in the future as anticipations as things to compare new phenomena against.
-And so again, there’s a superficial relationship that both Epicurus and the stoics talk about prolapses anticipations formed in the mind here.
-The distinction is really important as well though because for example, in this paragraph that you read, here’s a quote pulled out of that quote, if he is a man, he’s a mortal animal, partaking of reason from which class of arguments, the notions of all things are impressed upon us without which nothing can be understood nor inquired into nor discussed.
-Now that sounds an awful lot like Lucretius talking about the fact that the gods could not make universes because they would’ve had no pattern to go by.
-But the critical distinction is that the stoics are arguing that these proleptic ideas, these proleptic notions come from the class of arguments such as defining a man as a mortal animal, partaking of reason.
+The second point that you’ve just gotten into is in relation to what Epicurus would describe as prolepseis.
+And as we will learn as we read more about the Stoic position, the Stoics also use the word prolepsis.
+The Stoics also endorse the idea that the mind is able to produce notions of things, and these notions of things are then used in the future as anticipations — as things to compare new phenomena against.
+And so again, there’s a superficial relationship: both Epicurus and the Stoics talk about prolepseis, anticipations formed in the mind.
+The distinction is really important as well, though.
+For example, in this paragraph that you read, here’s a quote pulled out: “if he is a man, he’s a mortal animal, partaking of reason, from which class of arguments, the notions of all things are impressed upon us without which nothing can be understood nor inquired into nor discussed.”
+Now that sounds an awful lot like Lucretius talking about the fact that the gods could not make universes because they would have had no pattern to go by.
+But the critical distinction is that the Stoics are arguing that these proleptic ideas, these proleptic notions, come from the class of arguments such as defining a man as a mortal animal partaking of reason.

-The stoics are arguing that their proses come from dialectic, come from logic, come from the analytical processes of the mind.
-Epicurus argues that prolapses come from repeated exposure of the human to the same thing over and over in an automatic type of way, just as the sensations do not have opinions with them.
-We’ve discussed this numbers of times on the forum and I think we generally agree on this as well.
-Proses anticipations from the epicurean point of view are also not containing opinions.
+The Stoics are arguing that their prolepseis come from dialectic, come from logic, come from the analytical processes of the mind.
+Epicurus argues that prolepseis come from repeated exposure of the human to the same thing over and over, in an automatic type of way — just as the sensations do not have opinions with them.
+We’ve discussed this numbers of times on the forum, and I think we generally agree on this as well.
+Prolepseis — anticipations — from the Epicurean point of view are also not containing opinions.
 They also are not true or false.
-Just as Epicurus talks about in terms of prossies of the divine nature, there are true and false opinions that arise from prossies of the divine nature.
+Just as Epicurus talks about in terms of prolepseis of the divine nature: there are true and false opinions that arise from prolepseis of the divine nature.
 It is a true opinion that the gods are blessed and imperishable.
-It is a false opinion that the gods have friends and enemies, enemies who they punish and friends who they reward.
+It is a false opinion that the gods have friends and enemies — enemies who they punish and friends who they reward.

-Proses is of critical importance to epicurus, but again, there are not divinely inspired, intelligently designed proses that are themselves opinions in and of themselves.
-True.
+Prolepsis is of critical importance to Epicurus, but again, there are no divinely inspired, intelligently designed prolepseis that are themselves intrinsically true opinions.
 And I think we’re going to find that that’s the key distinction here as well.
-Just as the stoics think that some sensations carry within them their own inia of truth, they are essentially true opinions given their intelligent design and ordered universe origin.
-The stoics are also saying that through the use of reason dialectic logical syllogisms, we know some prolapses are also intrinsically true and others are false and that they carry within them that nature of a true or false opinion that can be gotten to using dialectic and logic in a way very foreign to the way that Epicurus would use them.
-So lemme throw it back to you, Joshua, but I think the parallel is going to be clear.
+Just as the Stoics think that some sensations carry within them their own idea of truth — they are essentially true opinions given their intelligent design and ordered-universe origin — the Stoics are also saying that through the use of reason, dialectic, and logical syllogisms, some prolepseis are also intrinsically true and others are false, and that they carry within them that nature of a true or false opinion that can be gotten to using dialectic and logic — in a way very foreign to the way that Epicurus would use them.
+So let me throw it back to you, Joshua.

 Joshua:

-And so I’m thinking back to the painter and the musician in the first and second paragraphs in section seven, and it occurred to me that he’s using the fine arts as kind of a well, isn’t all this lovely?
-What artists are able to detect in the shadows of their works or in the shadows of their subject that they’re painting?
-Isn’t it wonderful that musicians can tell the piece by the first note or the first chord, but if you want to get anything real done, if you want to gain a more perfect or complete comprehension of things, you don’t just need sensation.
-You also need logic.
-You need logic, which is how we gain access to the class of arguments from which the notions of things are impressed upon us without which nothing can be understood, nor inquired into nor discussed.
-It’s all very fine to talk about the painter or the poet or the musician with their interface with sensation and how that affects their art, but if you have anything actually worthwhile to do, if you’re building a bridge for example across the timer, you don’t just need sensation and you don’t just need musicians and painters, you need engineers and you need logic because logic is the key to the full comprehension of things.
+And so I’m thinking back to the painter and the musician in the first and second paragraphs in section seven, and it occurs to me that he’s using the fine arts as kind of a “well, isn’t all this lovely? — what artists are able to detect in the shadows of their works, or in the shadows of their subject that they’re painting?
+Isn’t it wonderful that musicians can tell the piece by the first note or the first chord?”
+But if you want to get anything real done, if you want to gain a more perfect or complete comprehension of things, you don’t just need sensation — you also need logic.
+You need logic, which is how we gain access to “the class of arguments from which the notions of things are impressed upon us without which nothing can be understood, nor inquired into, nor discussed.”
+It’s all very fine to talk about the painter or the poet or the musician with their interface with sensation and how that affects their art, but if you have anything actually worthwhile to do — if you’re building a bridge across the Tiber, for example — you don’t just need sensation, and you don’t just need musicians and painters.
+You need engineers and you need logic, because logic is the key to the full comprehension of things.

-And again, maybe I’m reading too much into this, but it seems to me that that paragraph for the musicians and painters was that was like a bit of a throwaway and in the young translation starts this paragraph with the word and as some people say, nothing that anyone says before the word but really matters that all his kind words about sensation and about how it relates to the arts, that that is a sideshow to his main point.
-And his main point is look too logic, look too dialectic, look to language and look to prolapses as the source of these things, but do not look to sensation really because unlike Epicurus, I’m not going to explain the straight ore that looks bent when it’s underwater.
-What lucilius is going to explain is the syllogism to define and deli what it means to be a human, a mortal animal partaking of reason.
+And again, maybe I’m reading too much into this, but it seems to me that the paragraph about the musicians and painters was a bit of a throwaway.
+The Yonge translation starts the next paragraph with the word “and” — as some people say, nothing that anyone says before the word “but” really matters — and all his kind words about sensation and about how it relates to the arts: that is a sideshow to his main point.
+His main point is: look to logic, look to dialectic, look to language, and look to prolepsis as the source of these things.
+Unlike Epicurus, he is not going to explain the straight oar that looks bent when it’s underwater.
+What Lucullus is going to explain is the syllogism to define what it means to be a human — a mortal animal partaking of reason.

-This is a clear echo of a rather well-known episode in the life of Plato’s Academy when Plato gave a definition for humans.
-That man was a featherless, biped, andogenous.
-The cynic walks in with a plucked chicken and says, behold Plato’s man, he’s describing their diy.
-The cynic is displaying the kind of limitation that comes in and that is very easy to overlook when you restrict yourselves to language and logic and don’t continually check or compare your conclusions by the senses, right by sense perception that when you stray too far from sense perception into logic or dialectic or definition or geometry or whatever it is, you are more at risk.
-I think of making mistakes because you’re not checking yourself against nature and it’s really nature that we’re studying when we study all of these things, when we study humans who are natural beings that exist in nature, we have to return to the faculties with which nature has endowed us in order to appreciate what it is that we’re looking at.
-And language and logic certainly have their place, but the idea that the senses are somehow deeply deficient when compared with these and it’s only these that give us the fullest comprehension of the truth, I think that invites a lot of problems.
+This is a clear echo of a rather well-known episode in the life of Plato’s Academy, when Plato gave a definition for humans as “a featherless biped.”
+The Cynic walks in with a plucked chicken and says, “Behold Plato’s man!” — displaying the kind of limitation that comes in when you restrict yourselves to language and logic and don’t continually check or compare your conclusions by sense perception.
+When you stray too far from sense perception into logic or dialectic or definition or geometry or whatever it is, you are more at risk, I think, of making mistakes, because you’re not checking yourself against nature.
+And it’s really nature that we’re studying when we study all of these things — when we study humans, who are natural beings that exist in nature, we have to return to the faculties with which nature has endowed us in order to appreciate what it is that we’re looking at.
+Language and logic certainly have their place, but the idea that the senses are somehow deeply deficient compared with these, and that it’s only logic and language that give us the fullest comprehension of the truth — I think that invites a lot of problems.

 Cassius: